- Corporate Citizenship

 · Monthly analysis of global worksite emissions based on GHG management system

-· Installed GHG decomposition equipment in semiconductor processing, with a decomposition rate of 90% and higher
+· Installed F-Gas treatment equipment in semiconductor processing, with a decomposition rate of 90% and higher

 · Installed high-efficiency equipment and converted indoor lighting to LED at global worksites